-Making a living from photography requires a different set of skills to being a good photographer.
-If you’re planning to work for yourself, then you need to learn, develop or outsource these skills to ensure you stay profitable.
+Possibly the greatest joy I have is that I get to earn my living from what was my hobby.
+But making a living from photography requires an additional set of skills to those of simply being a great photographer.
+If you’re working for yourself, then you need to develop or outsource these skills to ensure you stay profitable.

 Happily, we’ve been there and done it.
-We opened our studio – Paul Wilkinson Photography [link] – in the middle of the 2008 recession.
+We opened our studio – Paul Wilkinson Photography – in the middle of the 2008 recession.
 Despite many challenges along the way, we quickly turned it into a six-figure business.
-The studio now provides income for both me and my wife (who works full-time behind the scenes) plus our amazing employee, Michelle, too.
+The studio now provides income for both my wife (who works full-time behind the scenes) and me plus our amazing employee, Michelle, too.

 In this section, we share the lessons we learned along the way.
 From mistakes we made (and how we rectified them) to how to find clients, what to charge for your photography and even how to stay sane in the crazy world of professional photography – it’s all here!